Orlando Arcia Preview, Player Props: Braves vs. Giants

 Orlando Arcia At The Plate

-- Arcia has driven in a run in 31 games this year (31.0%), including 13 games with more than one RBI (13.0%).
-He has also driven home three or more of his team's runs in one contest.
+- Arcia has an RBI in 32 of 104 games this year, with multiple RBI in 14 of them.
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.